the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 However, the CO2 captured by a tree varies greatly depending on the species, but also depending on the soil and climatic conditions where the tree is planted.

 Some areas, such as the tropics, are ideal for storing higher values of CO2 and faster.
-Fast-growing species are also the ideal plants to influence the rate of CO2 capture.
+Fast-growing species are also ideal plants to influence the rate of CO2 capture.

 The Tree Nation project includes more than 300 species that can absorb from a few kilograms of CO2 to more than a ton during their lifetime.
 Although a tree captures carbon during most of its life, its initial growth period